Transport-for-the-North/caf.van/docs/source/inputs.rst

    cost_matrix_path: Path to CSV containing cost matrix, should be square matrix with
      zone numbers as column names and indices
    summary_zone_translation:
-      path: Path to model zones to summary zones correspondance CSV
+      path: Path to model zones to summary zones correspondence CSV
       from_zoning: Name of model zoning system in translation file
       to_zoning: Name of summary zoning system in translation file